-Welcome to the Imre Kertész Kolleg’s Cultures of History Forum!
-We are an online journal that is concerned with how the countries of Central, Eastern and Southeastern Europe address and negotiate the meaning of the past in public.
+We are an online journal that is concerned with how the countries of Central, Eastern and Southeastern Europe address and negotiate the past in public.
 We aim to facilitate conversation between academia and a wider public on issues of history and memory of the 20th century in Europe and to foster dialogue and critical understanding.
-Contributions to the Forum are structured along three key areas: museums and exhibitions; public debates and controversies; and official acts and government programs.
-We encourage experts from and of the region to send us critical reviews of local exhibitions and memorial sites or contextualized reflections on current debates concerning contentious historical issues.
+Contributions to the Forum are structured along three key areas: museums and exhibitions; public debates and controversies; and legislation and public policy.
+We encourage experts from and of the region to send us critical reviews of local exhibitions and memorial sites or reflections on current debates concerning contentious historical issues.
 Finally, we welcome contributions that look into specific legislation, judicial acts or government programs that aim to strengthen specific historical interpretations and/or to weaken others.
 If you want to be an author or you know of an interesting ongoing exhibition, public debate or political development that you would like to see discussed here, please contact the editors!

 How historical 'facts' are understood is a matter of negotiation and is sometimes subject to intense debate amongst not just professional historians but also the public at large.
 In this section, we present public debates and controversies that emerge at different points in time and in a variety of local, national and trans-national contexts.
 The debates usually arise where dominant narratives are being contested or contrasting historical interpretations clash in the public sphere - during commemorative events, in academic publications or due to policy shifts.